For students following the Dutch programme: Ontwikkelings- en Onderwijspsychologie

-Developmental and Educational Psychology focuses on processes of development, maturation and learning throughout childhood and youth (prenatal to approximately 21 years old).
+Developmental and educational psychology studies the processes of development, maturing and learning during childhood and adolescence (from pre-natal to approximately 21 years).

 Mode of instruction